Happy New Year

 - receipts for all work expenses costing $10 or more

 - a diary record of any minor work expenses (costing $10 or less and up to a total of $200 for the year) where you haven’t kept the receipt

 - a diary record of any work related trips you have made in your personal car

 - a diary record of your internet use for work for one month during the year

-If you are unsure about what expenses you can claim for in your occupation have a look at the updated ‘what deductions can you claim’ page on our website or organise a time to speak with one of our accountants.
+If you are unsure about what expenses you can claim for in your occupation have a look at the updated ‘what deductions can you claim’ page on our website.

 If you know of anyone who might find any of the information in this email useful, please feel free to forward it on to them.

 Thanks for your support over the last year and as always, if you have any tax related questions, please just ask.
 We look forward to catching up with you over the next few months.